jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     # AssertionError
     # TypeError

-  - Looking at the error I see that the list_ constructor_ expects one argument but four are given in the test, so I am not following the signature for making lists
+  - :ref:`TypeError` is raised because the list_ constructor_ expects one argument but I gave four in the test.
+I am not following the signature for making lists
-  - a constructor_ is a :ref:`function<functions>` that is used to make an instance of a :ref:`class <classes>`
-  - I read python's documentation for `lists <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ and see that the list_ constructor_ takes an iterable_ as input
+  - a constructor_ is a :ref:`function<functions>` that is used to make an instance of a :ref:`class <classes>`.
+The list_ constructor_ takes an iterable_ as input
-  - An iterable_ is an object I can go over its items one by one in a loop - tuples_, `lists <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_, sets_ and :ref:`dictionaries` are iterable
+  - An iterable_ is an object with items I can go over one by one in a loop - tuples_, `lists <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_, sets_ and :ref:`dictionaries` are iterable_

-* I make the values provided to the list_ constructor_ a tuple_ by placing them in parentheses
+* I change the values provided to the list_ constructor_ to a tuple_ by placing them in parentheses

   .. code-block:: python

     def test_making_a_list(self):
-        self.assertEqual(list((0, 1, 2, 3)), [])
+        self.assertEqual(list((0, 1, 2, 3)), None)

   and get :ref:`AssertionError` in the terminal